astoeckel/led-controller/README.md

 ## About

 This board is my first attempt at building a driver for high-power LEDs.
-LEDs in general must be driven with a constant current.
-A simple in-series resistor is often used for low-power LEDs, yet this approach is infeasible for high-power LEDs used in lighting applications.
+LEDs must be driven with a constant current.
+A simple in-series resistor is often used for low-power LEDs, yet this is not really feasible for the high-power LEDs used in lighting applications due to temperature dependent voltage-current curves.
 A commonly used constant current source topology with high efficiency is the so called [buck converter](https://en.wikipedia.org/wiki/Buck_converter).

-Here, I designed a low-side switched buck converter from scratch which does not rely on any specialized circuitry.
-Bare in mind that you probably shouldn't do this, since integrated solutions exist which are much cheaper, smaller, and safer to use.
+The low-side switched buck converter in this repository was designed from scratch.
+It does not rely on any specialized circuitry.
+Bare in mind that you probably shouldn't do this–integrated solutions exist that are much cheaper, smaller, and safer to use.
 However, they lack most of the learning experience.

 The entire circuit was designed on a bread board first.
-Should you *really* intend to use it, I'd strongly recommend to make yourself familiar with the circuit by doing the same―though in that case you should go with a stripped down one-channel version.
+Should you *really* intend to use it, I'd strongly recommend you make yourself familiar with the circuit by doing the same―though in that case you should go with a stripped down one-channel version.

 Two of the PCBs are now at the heart of a wake-up light alarm-clock thingy with 36 high power LEDs (4 red, 4 green, 4 blue, 4 yellow, 20 white) in eight channels at 21.5V/300mA each and a total nominal light output of 3600 Lumen.
 Which is fairly bright.
 The boards have been tested for several hundred hours.

 Schematic and board layout can be opened with [KiCad](http://kicad-pcb.org/).
-Important parts of the schematic are included as images in the next section (missing: the 3.3V power supply and lots of capacitors, as well as the AVR connectivity).
+Important parts of the schematic are included as images in the next section (missing: the 3.3V power supply and lots of capacitors, as well as the AVR used for PWM).
 Final Gerber files for board production can be found in the `gerber` folder.

-**Important:**
+**⚠ Important:**
 This is the first PCB I ever built and I am by no means an electrical engineer!
 This is just a hobby project.
 So all the information provided here should be taken with more than just a grain of salt.
 Use the documentation and schematics provided _at your own risk_.
 This circuit operates at fairly high currents and frequencies in the 100 kHz range.
 You are responsible for all shielding required to prevent any interference in the RF spectrum!